 The Husky is traditionally black and white in coat color with piercing blue eyes that have become their trademark, and have 17 registered coat colors in total.

-In addition, you needs to provide the Gerberian Shepsky with mental stimulation at all times – bones to chew, toys to play with, human to dog stimulation, dog to dog stimulation etc. as their intelligence when not utilised can lead to a wondering and destructive mind and behavior.
+In addition, you needs to provide the Gerberian Shepsky with mental stimulation at all times – bones to chew, toys to play with, human to dog stimulation, dog to dog stimulation etc.

 German Shepherds can bark, jump/climb and chew when they get bored or aren’t stimulated, and Huskies will do the same but they tend to howl and not bark.